 Why Tracking Your Weight Is Not Enough

 Above is a period of several months when I was tracking my weight daily, but also gaining a lot of weight.
 So, sadly, tracking your weight may not be enough.
 You need to make some lifestyle changes to lose weight, as well as some public commitments.
-We’ve featured social fitness websites before, as well as 8 Websites That Help Couch Potatoes Take Up Running For Fitness & Fun, and I feel these are an important part of the equation.
+We’ve featured social fitness websites before and I feel these are an important part of the equation.
 The idea is to care, and not give up.

 Tracking your weight is the first step – once you take it, it may be easier to take the next one, but you will need to do something more.
 I’ve recently started exercising again – maybe next year I will be able to share a different-looking graph.
 At any case, I will probably still use Libra to plot it.